 There is a secret stairway concealed behind the bookcase in this room!

-Room 19: Hawkhurst Suite
+The Mermaid Inn, Room 19: Hawkhurst Suite

 An American lady sleeping in the single room of the suite reported that a gentleman in old-fashioned clothing sat on her bed during the night.

-Room 3: Moreton
+The Mermaid Inn, Room 3: Moreton

-A gentleman staying in this room reported that whilst his wife was in the bathroom and he was in bed on his own, he felt a strange sensation of being kicked in the back and then a sense of well-being washed over him.
+A gentleman staying in this room reported that whilst his wife was in the bathroom and he was in bed on his own, he felt a strange sensation of being kicked in the back, and then a sense of well-being washed over him.

-Room 1: James
+The Mermaid Inn, Room 1: James

 Guests, many weeks apart, have recounted the same story of having left their clothes on this chair during the night and when they have woken in the morning, they have found their clothes soaking wet.

-Room 10: Fleur De Lys
+The Mermaid Inn, Room 10: Fleur De Lys

 They were so frightened that they spent the rest of the night downstairs in one of the lounges and made the porter bring all their luggage and clothes downstairs.

-I had been fascinated by the ghost stories from the Mermaid Inn and for some, mysterious to me at the present time, reason I decided it was a great idea to spend the night at this most haunted hotel in the UK.
+I had been fascinated by the ghost stories from the Mermaid Inn and for some, mysterious to me at the present time reason I decided it was a great idea to spend the night at this most haunted hotel in the UK.

 My other half is used to my crazy ideas so we did not wait long until we found ourselves checking in to room number 5, called the Nutcracker Suite, accessed by a private staircase located on the second floor.

 The room was actually, as the name suggests, a suite that consisted of a large bedroom with a double and single bed, a small bedroom with two single beds and a bathroom.

-It was one of the secret passages of the Mermaid Inn, used as an escape route by priests and smugglers.
+It was one of several secret passages of the Mermaid Inn, used as an escape route by priests and smugglers.

 He explained that a lady in white had been seen walking through the room and stopped to stroke the leg of whoever was sleeping in the single bed in the large bedroom!
 He told us it had been last reported a few days before.

 Based on this important piece of information we decided that we were both going to sleep in the single bed.

 We went downstairs for dinner and I could not recommend the inn’s restaurant enough.
 The food was absolutely delicious!

 The waiter asked whether we were staying for the night and when we confirmed we were, a mysterious smile appeared on his face which I found very concerning.

 We then went back to our room and after nervously watching some TV, it was time for bed.
-I love my sleep but on this one occasion I was not looking forward to it at all.
+I love my sleep but on this occasion, I was not looking forward to it at all.

 I found myself wide awake in the middle of the night waiting for the lady in white to walk into the room and stroke my leg!
 I was absolutely terrified and wondered whose stupid idea it was to stay there for the night.

 So what actually happened that night?

 During the time I was awake I did not see the lady in white however I definitely felt unexpected cold chills and odd noises at night, such as creaking floorboards and rattling of the door handle!

-We spent the next day exploring the cobbled streets of Rye and returned home in the evening for some much needed sleep.
+We spent the next day exploring the cobbled streets of Rye and returned home in the evening for some much-needed sleep.

 The Mermaid Inn is a very unique hotel and I would love to stay there again.
-I hope I find the courage…
+I just hope I find the courage…

 Will you dare to stay the night?